 The first part of the route is along Feltham Road and down Marsh Lane on a

 normal paved roadway.
 It then follows marked footpaths and some short section

 of paved road.
 The paths cross cultivated fields and open meadows, with some

 wooded sections.
 On a summer's evening it is

 Keep an eye out for exposed roots and/or low branches in the wooded areas.
 Normally there are no cattle in the fields crossed.

 What's the route?

-It starts at the top of Marsh Lane, goes down Marsh Lane to the bottom where it follows a short footpath section before emerging onto the lane again.
+It starts by the library in Feltham Road, turns left into Marsh Lane, goes down Marsh Lane to the bottom where it follows a short footpath section before emerging onto the lane again.
 After crossing the A452 the path eventually picks up part of the Heart of England Way through to Berkswell Church.
 From the church the route then crosses the road and follows off-road footpaths across to Baulk Lane, then over to Truggist Lane where it turns left and follows Truggist Lane until it just before Jasmine Cottage where it turns right onto a footpath through to Hodgetts Lane.
 It turns right at Hodgetts Lane and follows the road over the railway bridge until Avondale where it picks up a footpath on the left of the road leading to Nailcote Lane where it turns left and follows the road to the traffic lights.
 Just three or four metres after the traffic light pole, but before the bridge, the path turns right and crosses the edge of Nailcote Hall golf course, turning left just before the mobile phone mast to emerge onto Duggins Lane.
 It finishes with a short road section down Duggins Lane to the station at Tile Hill.